forestgrape/coronavirus/diagnosis_and_viral_load.md

 * Slow decrease of viral load and high variability across specimens and days ([Zhou](#summary-zhou), Figure B and D in [Wyllie](#summary-wyllie-letter)).
 (The slow decrease likely since the cleaning of dead cells and dirt is not very fast at the back of the nose.
 The variability probably because the sampling area is small).
 * Specificity: The specificity to detect infectiousness is low in mild cases (rough estimate about 50%) since the infectiousness peaks early (according to virus culture investigations) and viral RNA decreases slowly in NPS.

 #### Nasopharyngeal Aspirate
-[in work] As NPS nasopharyngeal aspirates samples the back of the nose but from a much larger area.
-The large area reduces the randomness and the detection rate is superior [citations in work].
+[in work] As NPS nasopharyngeal aspirates samples the back of the nose.
+Compared to swabs, apirates contain mucus from a much larger area.
+The large area reduces the randomness and the viral load less variable and the detection rate  superior as observed for other respiratory tract viruses and especially viruses with a lower respiratory tract tropism such as RSV ([Ahluwalia et al](#summary-ahluwalia), [Sung et al](#summary-sung).

 #### Nasal Swab
 The anterior or mid-turbinate mucus can be swabbed.
 Overall detection rates tend to about 10% lower than NPS (Figure 5 in [Lee et al](#summarized-review-lee)).
 [Hanson et al](#summary-hanson) observed about a 10% lower detection for anterior nasal swabs compared to NPS or saliva.